-10. To what extent have initial coin offerings taken place in your jurisdiction and what has been the attitude of relevant authorities to ICOs?
+11. To what extent have initial coin offerings taken place in your jurisdiction and what has been the attitude of relevant authorities to ICOs?

-Based on the prevailing view and current practices, where a token issued via an Initial Coin Offering ("ICO") is already in circulation on a Japanese or foreign cryptocurrency exchange, such token would be deemed a Crypto Asset under the PSA, since a market of exchange for that token is already in existence.
-It is worth noting that due to a lack of exchange restrictions, such tokens that are not yet in circulation are also likely to be considered Crypto Assets under the PSA if they are readily exchangeable for Japanese or foreign fiat currencies or cryptocurrencies.
+Based on the prevailing view and current practices, where a token issued via an Initial Coin Offering ("ICO") is already in circulation on a Japanese or foreign Crypto Asset exchange, such token would be deemed a Crypto Asset under the PSA, since a market of exchange for that token is already in existence.
+It is worth noting that due to a lack of exchange restrictions, such tokens that are not yet in circulation are also likely to be considered Crypto Assets under the PSA if they are readily exchangeable for Japanese or foreign fiat currencies or Crypto Assets.

-Separately, on September 27, 2019, the Japan Virtual Currency Exchange Association ("JVCEA"), a self-regulatory organisation established under the PSA, published its self-regulatory rules and guidelines regarding ICOs for Crypto Asset-type tokens entitled "Rules for Selling New Virtual Currency" ("ICO Rules").
+In addition, the Japan Virtual and Crypto asset Exchange Association ("JVCEA"), a self-regulatory organisation established under the PSA, has issued its self-regulatory rules and guidelines regarding ICOs for Crypto Asset-type tokens entitled "Rules for Selling New Crypto Asset" ("ICO Rules").
 Under the ICO Rules, an ICO can be legally launched in Japan as long as such launch is conducted in compliance with the ICO Rules.

-11. If they are permissible in your jurisdiction, what are the key requirements that an entity would need to comply with when launching an ICO?
+12. If they are permissible in your jurisdiction, what are the key requirements that an entity would need to comply with when launching an ICO?